maxl-96/Case-Study-1-Project-1/README.md

   - Value 1: > 50% diameter narrowing
 </details>

+### Evaluation

+Now we define what defines success.

+For a classification problem there are accuray and precion/recall (confusion matrix) important.

+Probabilistic classification models are a better choice in healthcare settings because they provide more nuanced and actionable information, ensuring that the patient’s care is based on the full spectrum of risk and uncertainty, rather than binary predictions.

 <h1 align="center">Creating a CI/CD Pipeline</h1>
 <p>This example project explains how to automate a CI/CD Workflow in Drone.
 The dotnet tool <a align="left" href="https://github.com/dotnet/Nerdbank.GitVersioning" target="_blank">Nerdbank.Gitversioning</a> is used for Semantic Versioning. <b>The Goal of the Pipeline is to automate Builds and Tests, publish Packages on GitHub and create Releases in GitHub</b></p>